Let’s talk about Friday and the Cloudflare outage

 On Friday 17th July, the internet collapsed for 27 minutes.
 Okay, maybe that’s a bit dramatic, but a huge amount of the internet went offline and Cloudflare was to blame.
 Credit where it’s due, every time Cloudflare has issues, they always publish a transparent blog post, and speak about how they’re going to fix it.
 The same can’t be said about a lot of software companies.

 In total, the outage lasted less than half an hour, and a huge portion of the internet was completely unavailable.
 Normally, Cloudflare outages are a big popcorn moment for me, because they don’t affect us.
 But now that we offer uptime monitoring, this ended up being the craziest 27 minutes I’ve had for a long time.
-It wasn’t bad for everyone, and my cofounder Paul was enjoying his 5 minutes of fame (with his tweet that went viral-ish).

 How much did the Cloudflare outage cost us?